treyhunner/treyhunner.github.com/source/_posts/2015-06-04-cabo-card-game.markdown

 The official rules are slightly different.
 If you want a deck custom-built for Cabo and play by the official rules, you can buy one from Eventide Games LLC at [PlayCabo.com][].

+If you like this game, spread it everywhere you go.
+It's a great ice breaker and a fun way to pass the time.

 [wikipedia]: https://en.wikipedia.org/wiki/Cabo_(game)
 [playcabo.com]: http://www.playcabo.com/
 [big two]: https://en.wikipedia.org/wiki/Big_Two